AnthonyGress/Fire-Scripts-CLI/README.md

-# fire-scripts-cli
+# Fire-Scripts-Cli
-A CLI tool to use ADB commands to modify any firestick
+A CLI tool to use ADB commands to modify any firestick.

+Depends on ADB, must be installed into /bin/bash